rockettheme/docs/Docs/joomla/templates/radiance/demo_module_6.md

 ---
-title: Radiance: Recreating the Demo - Integrated Extensions
+title: Radiance: Recreating the Demo - Connect with Us
 description: Your Guide to Recreating Elements of the Radiance Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/Radiance:Radiance

 ---

-Integrated Extensions
+Connect with Us
 -----

 ![][demo]